jhump/protoreflect/README.md

 import "github.com/jhump/protoreflect/v2/sourceinfo"
 ```

-The `sourceinfo` package contains APIs that for retreiving descriptors for generated types that include
+The `sourceinfo` package contains APIs that for retrieving descriptors for generated types that include
 source code info.
 When generating Go code, source code information is not preserved.
 But if you also
 generate code using the included `protoc-gen-gosrcinfo` plugin and query for the descriptors using this
 package, you can access that information.
 The most immediate use of this information is to provide